twbs/bootstrap/site/content/docs/5.0/components/tooltips.md

 Options can be passed via data attributes or JavaScript.
 For data attributes, append the option name to `data-`, as in `data-animation=""`.

 {{< callout warning >}}
-Note that for security reasons the `sanitize`, `sanitizeFn` and `whiteList` options cannot be supplied using data attributes.
+Note that for security reasons the `sanitize`, `sanitizeFn`, and `allowList` options cannot be supplied using data attributes.
 {{< /callout >}}

 <table class="table">